njxue/cs3219-ay2425s1-project-g25/kubernetes/README.md

 3. Build the PeerPrep Docker containers with `docker compose build`
 4. Create the configmap for the nginx api-gateway: run `kubectl create configmap nginx-config --from-file=backend/api-gateway/nginx.conf` at root.
 5. Create the configmap for mongo: run `kubectl create configmap init-mongo-script --from-file=init-mongo.js` at root.
-6. Add your docker username in `deployKubernetes.sh` at root.
+6. Add your docker username in `deployKubernetes.sh` at root, replacing the existing username.
+Login is required.
+Run `docker login` in terminal and input your credentials if not yet logged in.
 7. To deploy on Kubernetes, run `./deployKubernetes.sh` at root.
 8. View deployments, pods and HPA.
 Ensure all services are running. `kubectl get all`
 9. Wait for a few minutes for kubernetes to become fully functional.
 It is ready when running `kubectl get hpa` does not show any `<unknown>` under `TARGETS`.
 For optimal testing performance, wait a few more minutes for the services to fully start and scale back down to 1 replica, as the services will scale up during startup due to greater utilization.
 Some services might not scale back down to 1 replica and might remain and 2-3 replicas instead.